GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 **Context**

-In this tutorial, we illustrate the concepts presented in :ref:`TutorialDeadOilBottomLayersSPE10` using the `Egg model <https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.21>`_.
+In this tutorial, we illustrate the concepts presented in :ref:`TutorialDeadOilBottomLayersSPE10` using the three-dimensional `Egg model <https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/gdj3.21>`_.
 We show how to set up a water injection problem relying on a Dead-Oil thermodynamic model.
-The wells are placed following the description of the original test case.
+The twelve wells (four producers and eight injectors) are placed according to the description of the original test case.

 **Objectives**

-In this tutorial, we re-use many GEOSX features already presented in :ref:`TutorialDeadOilBottomLayersSPE10`, with a focus on
+In this tutorial, we re-use many GEOSX features already presented in :ref:`TutorialDeadOilBottomLayersSPE10`, with a focus on:

 - how to import an external mesh with embedded geological properties (permeability) in the GMSH format (``.msh``),
+- how to choose constitutive parameters matching those of the original test case,
-- how to tune the parameters of the linear and nonlinear solvers.
+- how to tune the time stepping strategy and the nonlinear solver parameters.

 **Input file**

 This tutorial is based on the XML file located at